ChokoGroup/batocera-CHA/README.md

 ## Several notes

 - Batocera is demanding and we strongly advise to install a fan over the heatsink.
-When the CHA overheats it becames slower and crash.
+When the CHA overheats it becomes slower and crashes.